adonisjs/legacy-docs/3.0/overview.md

 ```

-But it does a lot more than `require` and is specific to Adonis.
+But it does a lot more than `require` and is specific to AdonisJs.

 ### How use Works?